- Edinburgh vasculitis clinic

 - Immunosuppressive drugs and renal disease – patient information from EdRenINFO

 - Crescentic nephritis – patient information from EdRenINFO

 Acknowledgements: Neil Turner was the original main author for this page.
-It was revised in November 2006 and December 2007 by David Kluth and Neil Turner.
+It was revised in December 2007 by David Kluth and Neil Turner and in July 2020 by Robert Hunter.
 The last modified date is shown in the footer.